a1pha0/a1pha0.github.io/docs/DirectX12/docs/RenderingPipeline.md

 ### Tessellation Stage

+The Tessellator Stage is a fixed-function stage that subdivides a patch primitive into smaller primitives according to the tessellation factors specified by the hull shader stage.

 ---

 ### Domian Shader

+The Domain Shader (DS) stage is an optional shader stage and it computes the final vertex attributes based on the output control points from the hull shader and the interpolation coordinates from the tesselator stage.
+The input to the domain shader is a single output point from the tessellator stage and the output is the computed attributes of the tessellated primitive.

 The tessellation stage outputs all of our newly created vertices and triangles.
 The domain shader is invoked for each vertex created by the tessellation stage.

 With tessellation enabled, whereas the vertex shader acts as a vertex shader for each control point, the hull shader is essentially the vertex shader for the tessellated patch.
 In particular, it is here that we project the vertices of the tessellated patch to homogeneous clip space.

 For a quad patch, the domain shader inputs the tessellation factors (and any other per patch information you output from the constant hull shader), the parametric (u, v) coordinates of the tessellated vertex positions, and all the patch control points output from the control point hull shader.
 Note that the domain shader does not give you the actual tessellated vertex positions; instead it gives you the parametric (u, v) coordinates of these points in the patch domain space.
 It is up to you to use these parametric coordinates and the control points to derive the actual 3D vertex positions;

 ``` hlsl
 struct DomainOut